FriendsOfCake/bootstrap-ui/README.md

 ### Tooltips

-[Bootstrap tooltips](https://getbootstrap.com/docs/4.5/components/tooltips/) can be added to labels via the `tooltip` option.
-The tooltip toggles are by default being rendered as a [Font Awesome](https://fontawesome.com/) icon, so additionally to including everything required by Bootstrap to support tooltips, you need to make sure to include Font Awesome too.
+[Bootstrap tooltips](https://getbootstrap.com/docs/5.0/components/tooltips/) can be added to labels via the `tooltip` option.
+The tooltip toggles are by default being rendered as a [Bootstrap icon](https://icons.getbootstrap.com/), which is being included by default when installing the assets via the `install` command.

 ```php
 echo $this->Form->control('title', [